 The list is divided by a separator line.
 Languages above the line are system languages that are fully supported by macOS and are shown in menus, messages, websites, and more.
-Languages below the line aren’t fully supported by macOS, but may be supported by apps that you use, and shown in their menus and messages, and on some websites.
+Languages below the line aren’t fully supported by macOS, but they may be supported by apps that you use, shown in their menus and messages, and on some websites.

 If you can’t use the input source that’s selected in the Input menu to type a selected language, a list of available sources is shown.
 If you don’t add an input source now, you can add it later in the Input Sources pane of Keyboard preferences.

 Option 2: Change the primary language: Select a different language in the languages list.